ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/_index.md

 **Gain**

-When the [dynamic](#dynamic-and-threshold-learning) feature is enabled, you can adjust the gain of the base filter by dragging/clicking with the left mouse button and scrolling the mouse wheel.
-To adjust the gain of the target filter, use the right mouse button (or Ctrl/Command + left mouse button) for dragging/clicking, and Ctrl/Command + scrolling the mouse wheel.
+When the [dynamic](#dynamic-and-threshold-learning) feature is enabled, you can adjust the gain of the base filter by dragging/clicking with the left mouse button.
+To adjust the gain of the target filter, use the right mouse button for dragging/clicking.

 ___

 **Bandwidth (Q)**

-When the [dynamic](#dynamic-and-threshold-learning) feature is enabled, you can adjust the Q value of the base filter by dragging/clicking with the left mouse button and scrolling the mouse wheel.
-For adjusting the Q value of the target filter, use the right mouse button (or Ctrl/Command + left mouse button) for dragging/clicking, and Ctrl/Command + scrolling the mouse wheel.
+When the [dynamic](#dynamic-and-threshold-learning) feature is enabled, you can adjust the Q value of the base filter by dragging/clicking with the left mouse button.
+For adjusting the Q value of the target filter, use the right mouse button for dragging/clicking.

 ___